The story behind New Zealand’s birds

 Pet ownership comes with great responsibility.
 As cute and fluffy as the family dog or cat is, these animals are born with innate instincts from their ancestor’s time in the wild.
 Cats should be kept indoors at night while dogs should be walked on a lead and taken to aversion training.
 Pets can also be neutered if there is a chance that you will not be able to look after their young.

 Laying out traps on your property can go a long way towards conservation, especially if you live in a kiwi zone.
+Our nature themed gift shop has an array of traps suited to trapping different pest species.
+Feel free to come and peruse some options on your next visit.

 Open your Eyes!